Cyberattack statistics 2025

 2. Download carefully

 Downloading files from unverified sources can expose your systems and devices to security risks.
-It’s important to only download files from sources and avoid unnecessary downloads to lower your device susceptibility from malware.
+It’s important to only download files from sources and avoid unnecessary downloads to lower your device’s susceptibility to malware.

 3. Improve password security

 Password strength is the first line of defense against a variety of attacks.
-Using strings of symbols that don’t have a meaning, regular password changes and never writing them down or sharing them is a crucial step to protecting your sensitive data.
+Using strings of symbols that don’t have a meaning, making regular password changes, and never writing them down or sharing them is crucial to protecting sensitive data.

 4. Update device software

-Software providers work hard on continuously making their software more secure, and regularly installing the latest updates will make your devices less vulnerable to attacks.
+Software providers work hard to continuously make their software more secure and regularly installing the latest updates will make your devices less vulnerable to attacks.

 5. Monitor for data leaks